I am a big fan of Kanhaiya Kumar says Digvijaya Singh

 No word like 'Hindutva' in my dictionary, says Digvijaya Singh

 "I believe that we (Congress) won again after UPA-I era because the Left was with us, but we got separated on a petty issue.
-The control over social and economic policies that existed during the UPA-I government (because of Left allies) was missing during the tenure of the UPA-II government, which was the reason for the Congress's defeat (in 2014)," he said.
+The control over social and economic policies that existed during the UPA-I government (because of Left allies) was missing during the tenure of the UPA-II government, which was the reason for the Congress' defeat (in 2014)," he said.

 Singh also took a dig at his political detractors in Madhya Pradesh Congress.